 If you are looking for a vacation on unspoilt beaches and are not on a budget, Tangalle doesn’t disappoint.
 It is wild and untouched and not crowded at all.

 We spent 2 relaxed days lazying around at Amanwella – a luxury resort in Tangalle.
 Sipping sundowners, watching spectacular sunsets each evening, enjoying fresh seafood caught by the locals at their rustic beach restaurant and spending time together as a family – i could go back in a jiffy!

 Day 8 – 9: Galle

 Walking the ramparts of the old Fort and exploring the car-free streets of this old trading port, with all its stylish cafes, boutiques, restaurants cannot be missed.
 Check out my travel guide to Galle.

 We stayed within the Fort walls, and I recommend you do the same.
 It is like doing time travel.
 Ambling around the atmospheric old streets is a delightful way to spend a day.
 You come across Dutch-period villas and buildings with original red-tiled roofs.

 Our base here was the charming Galle Fort Hotel, an ornate Dutch mansion converted into an upscale boutique hotel.

 Day 10: Colombo

 To sum up, Sri Lanka is a compact beautiful country and makes for a varied interesting family holiday.
-If you follow our Sri Lanka Itinerary, you can experience ancient sites such as Polonnaruwa, national parks like Yala and Kaudulla, sandy beaches all over the country, tea plantations in Nuwara Eliya, and colonial fortresses like Galle – all in just 10-11 days.
+If you follow this Sri Lanka Itinerary, you can experience ancient sites such as Polonnaruwa, national parks like Yala and Kaudulla, sandy beaches all over the country, tea plantations in Nuwara Eliya, and colonial fortresses like Galle – all in just 10 to 11 days.

 If you’ve been to Sri Lanka, what was the highlight of your trip?